falconmetrics/falconmetrics-ios-spm/README.md

 - Ensure your privacy manifest (PrivacyInfo.xcprivacy) accurately declares tracking if applicable.
 - Only show the ATT prompt when status is `.notDetermined` and after context-setting UI.
+- Defensive behavior: If NSUserTrackingUsageDescription is missing or empty, the SDK will NOT present the ATT prompt to avoid the system crash and will return `.denied`.
+An error will be logged to help you diagnose the issue.

 ### Request IDFA Permission